Scholarships available for dual enrollment students include:

 The funding budget for this scholarship varies from year to year, but it is an excellent avenue to obtain career-ready skills while still in high school.
 For more information, contact your high school counselor or the Wallace Community College dual enrollment office at email@example.com or 556-2423.

 Currently these funds only cover courses on the Funded List when available.
-The courses include: Air Conditioning and Refrigeration, Automotive Technology, Child Development, Computer Science, Drafting, Electrical Technology, Industrial Maintenance, *Emergency Medical Service Basic (EMS), Medical Assisting, Office Administration, and Welding.
+The courses include: Air Conditioning and Refrigeration, Automotive Technology, Child Development, Criminal Justice, Computer Science, Drafting, Electrical Technology, Industrial Maintenance, *Emergency Medical Service Basic (EMS), Medical Assisting, Office Administration, and Welding.
 BIO201/202 can be covered for Pre-Nursing students only.
 (Note: BIO103 is a pre-requisite for BIO201/202 and is not covered under grant funding.)

 *EMS is recommended for SENIORS due to the National Registry Licensure Age requirement of 18.
 Juniors opting to participate can test upon the completion of the EMS118/119 coursework but cannot obtain licensure until they meet the 18 year old age requirement.
 Both EMS and MAT have a 2.5 GPA minimum requirement for Dual Enrollment.